inverno-io/inverno-dist/README.md

 </project>
 ```

-Please refer to the [Winter core documentation](https://github.com/winterframework-io/winter/tree/master/doc/reference-guide.md) and [Winter modules documentation](https://github.com/winterframework-io/winter-mods/tree/master/doc/reference-guide.md) to learn how to develop with IoC/DI and how to use Winter modules.
+Please refer to the [Winter core documentation][winter-root-doc] and [Winter modules documentation][winter-mods-root-doc] to learn how to develop with IoC/DI and how to use Winter modules.

-### Developing a sample Winter application
+### Developing a simple Winter application

 We can now start developing a sample REST application.
 A Winter component or application is a regular Java module annotated with `@io.winterframework.core.annotation.Module`, so the first thing we need to do is to create Java module descriptor `module-info.java` under `src/main/java` which is where Maven finds the sources to compile.